Updated March 6, 2023

-- Static Members: Groovy has a concept of static members and methods, whereas Scala doesn’t have the static concept; instead, it uses singleton object in place of static members or methods.
+- Static Members: Groovy has a concept of static members and methods, whereas Scala doesn’t have the static concept; instead, it uses singleton objects in place of static members or methods.

 - Syntax: Groovy provides native support for markup languages like XML and HTML using libraries like Grails, Glide etc., whereas Scala also provides the support for the markup languages through various libraries like Scala Tags, Udash, static tags, and many more.

 - Overloading (Multi-Methods or Multiple dispatches): Multiple dispatches are nothing but having multiple methods with the same name but different parameters; that is nothing but the concept of overloading.
 Groovy supports multiple dispatches at the runtime due to the way it handles Java overloading, and Scala is single dispatch but uses pattern matching to deal with multiple dispatches.

 - Learning Curve: Groovy is relatively simple and requires less time to learn, whereas Scala might take more time to ramp up on the language as it involves a lot of new things.